scimma/astrodash-web/astrodash-docs/docs/api/endpoints/estimate-redshift.md

 # Estimate Redshift

-Estimate the redshift for a given spectrum and SN type/age.
+Estimate the redshift for a given spectrum and SN type/age via template matching and cross-correlation.

 ## Endpoint